robzach/capitalism-works-for-me/readme.md

 Pin 1 on the Big Digit Display is marked with a triangle on the PCB.

+Rewrote `capDigitDisplay` sketch to include both SPI driving code and serial (RS485) data in.
+After trying to incorporate the newer SPI library (which postdates the original documentation for the display), I reverted back to pushing out data in the simplest, byte-by-byte fashion, in the mold of the example code supplied by the manufacturer.
+The SPI library simply wasn't updating the display despite some long attempts.

+`capDigitDisplay`, commit `83e7f96` on `v18dev` branch, successfully receives RS485 data and prints the last three digits of any transmitted number to the 7-segment display it's attached to via SPI.

+`podium7segdisplay`, commit `29bcd67` on `v18dev` branch, successfully displays a countdown from 15 seconds on the podium's 7-segment display via SPI.
+It will need to be expanded to:

+* read the two voting buttons,
+* send vote totals via RS485 once per second,
+* store vote totals to EEPROM in case of power cycling (and read last stored values at startup), and
+* read case-mounted pushbuttons for manual vote resetting, 888 digit testing, etc.

 # replacement parts purchase accounting